lavoneharris/Setting-up-a-Firewall/README.md

       <img src="https://imgur.com/SJpvAmf.png" height="80%" width="80%" alt="Download Oracle Virtual Box"/>
 <br />
 <br />
-   14. Enter the IP address into your host system in your web broswer to get to the pfsense login portal.U se the username:admin and the password:pfsense to log into the management console.
+   14. Enter the IP address into your host system in your web browser to get to the pfsense login portal.U se the username: admin and the password: pfsense to log into the management console.
       <img src="https://imgur.com/9aRvMHs.png" height="80%" width="80%" alt="Download Oracle Virtual Box"/>
 <br />
 <br />